kangasta/jenkins-examples/parallel-robot-pipeline/README.md

 The pipeline provided by this example can be added to any Jenkins instance you have administrator access and can run pipeline stages with docker agent.
 For example, Jenkins configuration from [Docker-in-Docker](../dind-jenkins/) example can be used.

 In order to be able to run the pipeline we will need [Docker Pipeline](https://plugins.jenkins.io/docker-workflow/) and [Robot Framework](https://plugins.jenkins.io/robot/) plugins.
-Install these plugins through Available tab in [Manage Jenkins > Manage Plugins](http://localhost:8080/pluginManager/available).
+Install these plugins through _Available_ tab in [Manage Jenkins > Manage Plugins](http://localhost:8080/pluginManager/available) and restart the Jenkins instance after these plugins have been installed.
+The restart can be done, for example, from the plugins page or by restarting the container with `docker-compose down` and `docker-compose up`.

 ## Configure the pipeline